Here is a trick to center a custom UICollectionView's pagination

 A persistent mobile design trend is to present collection views with a centred pagination.
 Usually the user can swipe to select the element in the middle while seeing a preview of the other elements on the left and right sides.

-Unfortunately the UICollectionFlowLayout pagination can't handle this effect natively.
-Enablig pagination on a collection view will work flawlessy only if cells are as wide as the collection view itself.
+Unfortunately the UICollectionFlowLayout pagination can’t handle this effect natively.
+Enabling pagination on a collection view will work flawlessly only if cells are as wide as the collection view itself.

-To achieve the centered pagination effect we need to use a workaround.
+To achieve the centred pagination effect we need to use a workaround.

 We will disable the scrolling of the collection view.
 Then we will add in foreground a paginated scroll view (the blue square in the picture above).
-We will set the scroll view width equal to the collectionview cell's width plus the inset between the cells.
-Finally we will observe the content offset of the scroll view in the delegate and assigne it to to the collection view.
-We will transfer the scroll view pan gesture to a container view (which cotains both collection and scroll views) in order to keep the swiping experience natural.
+We will set the scroll view width equal to the collection view cell’s width plus the inset between the cells.
+Finally we will observe the content offset of the scroll view in the delegate and assign it to to the collection view.
+We will transfer the scroll view pan gesture to a container view (which contains both collection and scroll views) in order to keep the swiping experience natural.

-1. Create a main view and drag and drop inside it a collection view.
-This main view will be our "Container View".
-Set the contraits of the collection view to 0 on all sides (in relation to its superview)
+Create a main view and drag and drop inside it a collection view.
+This main view will be our “Container View”.
+Set the constraints of the collection view to 0 on all sides (in relation to its superview)

-3. Disable user interecation and scrolling on the collection view
+Disable user interaction and scrolling on the collection view

 I shared the XCodeProject with all the details on GitHub.